zynksoftware/Zynk-Workflow/_docs/webCRM-Connector/webCRM-Person-XML.md

 ---
-slug: webcrm-organisation-xml
+slug: webcrm-person-xml
-title: webCRM Organisation XML
+title: webCRM Person XML
 ---
 A Person belongs to an Organisation in webCRM.
 You can have as many Person records related to an Organisation as you need.